Congratulations to Dr. Zheng for being a member of Program Committee of PerCom 2022:

 - Haiming X, X. Zheng, et al. A Hybrid Method Combining Markov Prediction and Fuzzy Classification for Driving Condition Recognition.
 IEEE Transactions on Vehicular Technology, 2018.
 [IF=4.06]

-This paper is the first of its kind to use feature engineering and machine learning to solve a fundamental challenge in electric vehicles, which is to extend the mileage sustainable by in-car battery before requiring recharge.
-The first author was a PhD student co-supervised by Dr. Zheng in Tsinghua.
-With this work as one of the foundation, after graduation the student was engaged by some venture capitals to establish a company producing electric vehicle power system.
-The experience gained from the work will aid Dr. Zheng to resolve the machine learning related challenges in the real-world.
+This paper is the first of its kind to use feature engineering and machine learning to solve a fundamental challenge in electric vehicles, which is to extend the mileage sustainable by in-car battery before requiring a recharge.
+The first author was a Ph.D. student co-supervised by Dr. Zheng in Tsinghua.
+With this work as one of the foundation, after graduation, the student was engaged by some venture capitals to establish a company producing electric vehicle power systems.
+The experience gained from the work will aid Dr. Zheng to resolve machine learning-related challenges in the real world.

 - M. Fu, X. Zheng, et al. DaLiM: Machine Learning Based Intelligent Lucky Money Determination for Large-Scale E-Commerce Businesses.
 International Conference on Service-Oriented Computing, 2018.
 [CORE A]

 This paper is a pioneer to apply machine learning and feature engineering inside Alibaba Group to determine lucky money for online customers in “Double 11 Global Shopping Festival 2017”.
 The feature engineering part is very thoroughly conducted and with the evaluation of a few hundred million customers.
-The approach significantly reduces the campaign cost and boosts the online sales.
-The first author has been working very closely with Dr. Zheng on the solution and has been promoted to senior management role due to the outstanding contribution made through this work.
-The experience gained from feature engineering and machine learning will also help Dr. Zheng to resolve machine learning related challenges in the real-world.
+The approach significantly reduces the campaign cost and boosts online sales.
+The first author has been working very closely with Dr. Zheng on the solution and has been promoted to a senior management role due to the outstanding contribution made through this work.
+The experience gained from feature engineering and machine learning will also help Dr. Zheng to resolve machine learning-related challenges in the real world.

 Latest Highly Cited Paper：